BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 Note: Current pipeline only supports Influenza A, B, or C virus family.

-More details coming soon.

-## Creating a folder to hold the BLAST job and related data
-Please refer to the [Assembly Service Tutorial](../genome_assembly/assembly.html) for instructions on creating a folder in the BV-BRC.

-## Locating the BLAST Service App

 1\.
 Click on the Services tab at the top of the page, and then click on BLAST.